sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 To identify SPoFs, we iterate through every node.
 Removing the node, and seeing if it is a disconnected graph.
 A "disconencted graph" is a graph theory term which states the graph that has two distinct/seperate components, i.e. there are atleast two nodes with no path between them.

 Please note, when impelemnting this in python you need to use the `.copy()` function to create a seprate graph each iteration.
-Otherwise, you would eventially remove all nodes from your original graph.
-We want a fresh (original) graph every iteration.
+Otherwise, you would eventially remove all nodes from your original graph; We want a fresh (original) graph every iteration.
 ```python
 spof_nodes = []
     for node in original_graph.nodes: